Storytelling and Tourism Marketing: Why It Is Important and How to Tell Great Stories

 To get this absolutely right, you need to start by understanding your “why”, what is your Unique Value Proposition.
 You need to answer the question of why should a customer choose you over someone else’s business?

-The first lesson in my Ultimate Content Creation Course teaches you exactly how to define your UVP.
+This (and a whole lot more) is covered in my most popular coaching programme, Amplify Hotel Marketing, teaches you exactly how to define your UVP.
 Once you have it nailed, your whole marketing content and strategy will flow from this.

 Next, think about who your customers are and where they do their research.